Amiya Mallick off to Usain Bolt's backyard

-Sprinter to train under Jamaica great’s coach for four months
+Olympic medal-winninng sprinter will undergo training under the Jamaica great’s coach for a period of four months

 Indian athletics has reason to cheer after one of its sprinters Amiya Mallick was successful in making the cut to train under coach Glen Mills for four months.
 Mills is coach of the legendary Usain Bolt.